 Now we will show that this condition is satisfied by \ref{eq:def_b}.
 We have from \ref{eq:relations_ab}

 and since $b\le a$, we have

 This implies \ref{eq:beta_condition_final}, to see this we use the above inequality to bound $a^{2}$ in \ref{eq:beta_condition_final}

-It is easy to verify that for any $b\ge2.17$, the left hand side is decreasing and the right hand side is increasing.
+It is easy to verify that for any $b\ge2.17$, the left-hand side is decreasing and the right-hand side is increasing.
 Hence, it is sufficient to show that it holds for $b=2.17$ which is easily done by evaluating at that value.
 This concludes the proof that our choice of $\beta$ \ref{eq:chosen_beta} satisfies the conditions in \ref{eq:9990}.
 We can now insert this value to obtain